Mia and Mommy were gazing at the night sky from their terrace.

 “What is actual North, Mommy?” asked Mia.

-“In the above exercise, to begin with, we assumed you are facing North.
+“In the exercise above, to begin with, we assumed you are facing North.
 What if you had turned to your right and then assumed it to be the North?”

 “Oops!
 All the directions would have changed their positions then,” reasoned Mia.